 - 94% of Camden’s birth appointments were made online or through contact centres.

-- 67.5% of birth registration appointments were booked through the online booking process on the Camden website.
+- 67.5% of birth registrations were booked through the online booking process on the Camden website.

 - >75% of bookings for register a death were made online or through contact centres within the first 6 months.

-Camden Register Office needed an online solution that would simplify the booking process for customers, would work for their staff and fit easily around office requirements.
+Camden Register Office needed an online solution that would simplify the booking process for birth registrations, work seamlessly for their staff and fit easily around office requirements.